sarL3y/bitpress-client/README.md

   <img src="public/img/TopicPage.png" alt="Topic page" width="600">
 </h1>

-### API
+### Database

-This app uses Mongoose Schemas to create the submitted forms.
-A fetch call is used to retrieve the submitted forms from the dashboard.
+This app uses Google Firebase and Firestore to handle all authentication and database functions.

 ### Technologies
 * ReactJS with Hooks